 When you set up a profile on Facebook – Use a Facebook Agency – you may decide to use that funny picture you have of yourself wearing an old farmer’s hat and sitting on a horse.
 But when it comes to LinkedIn, you are going to want to present a much more professional image.

 Whenever you post anything on LinkedIn, always keep that idea of the first impression in mind.
 It would be worth it to invest in having a professional take your head shots and choose the best one for your LinkedIn profile.
 You want to show your personality on LinkedIn, but you also want to show that you take yourself seriously.

 Put Some SEO In Your Experiences Section

-If you are an attorney, then make sure you include a few attorney-related SEO terms in your experiences section.
+According to Australian SEO Company if you are an attorney, then make sure you include a few attorney-related SEO terms in your experiences section.
 Your experiences section needs to be filled with pertinent information about your career to make it easier for search engines to find your profile, and to let people know what you have done in your career.

 You can pick a choose your experiences for your LinkedIn profile, so be as impressive as you can.
 But it is also important to include those seemingly mundane experiences as well, just to let people know that you understand the hard work involved in your career.

 Like most social media platforms, LinkedIn allows you to take your generic looking URL and customize it.
 This is your chance to have your name appear in Google search results and to help attract people to your profile from within LinkedIn as well.
 LinkedIn profiles manage to get some pretty good exposure on the major search engines, so you should take the time to create a customized URL that gets you the most exposure.

 It is important to remember that the information you put on your LinkedIn profile goes all over the Internet, so do not include any information you do not want people to have.
 For example, you should get a PO box and put that as your mailing address on your LinkedIn profile.
 This allows you to receive professional mail and protect your home address at the same time.